KaizokuCoder/traffic-management-with-python/README.md

 # Traffic Management With Python
-Applying linear algebra concepts to manage a traffic system of cars, using Python libraries.
+Applying linear algebra concepts to manage a traffic system of vehicles, using Python libraries.